HorlogeSkynet/archey4/README.md

 # If you have PIP installed on your system :
 sudo pip3 install .
-# So if one day you wanna uninstall Archey
-sudo pip3 uninstall archey4
 # _________________________________________

 # But if you don't have PIP, no worries :